G3F4/javascript-basics-workshop/README.md

 4. Open file in browser to see if it works.
 You should see text from `div` element and title of window in Tab should be as You defined in `title` tag

 ## Linking files

+We need to separate code into files, according to it's purpose.
+Connect style sheet and script file to your HTML document.

 - loading stylesheets
 - loading scripts